cdaveydev/widgets/README.md

 # Dashboard Widgets

 An Apple-style dashboard with interactive widgets for displaying various metrics and information.
+Each widget can be resized by the user to customize their dashboard experience.

 ![Dashboard Preview](dashboard-preview.png)